 I love to read and explore related activities with my son.
 Here are some things we’ve done to make it fun.
 See if some of these ideas might work for you, or brainstorm your own ideas and share them with me.

 Note: I use affiliate links in this post to show you the products I’m talking about.
 Should you choose to make a purchase using one of the links, I will receive a small commission at no cost to you.
-This small income helps me pay for website expenses so I can continue to provide you with useful information.

 Organize a Simple Book Club for Kids